gunayus/springio-19-workshop/README.md

 https://2019.springio.net/sessions/cloud-native-reactive-spring-boot-application-development-workshop

-## 04_reactive_redis step
+## 05_reactive_kafka step

-At this step, you are expected to build reactive Redis integration. the repository contains live-score-service module which has teamples of contract files and classes
+At this step, you are expected to build reactive Kafka integration. the repository contains live-score-service module which has teamples of contract files and classes

 ### maven dependencies